-The Ragdoll cat breed originated from California thanks to Ann Baker, an American breeder in the 1960s.
+The Ragdoll cat breed originated in California thanks to Ann Baker, an American breeder in the 1960s.
 They are one of those breeds greatly adored worldwide because of their sweet nature.

 Just like a doll!
 The Ragdoll loves cuddles and attention.
 Why not give yourself the chance to experience the best moments as a cat lover?